Waterfall project management methodology, phases, and guide

 Waterfall project management methodology

-The waterfall methodology is often visualized in the form of a flow chart or a Gantt chart.
-This methodology is called waterfall because each task cascades into the next step.
-In a Gantt chart, you can see the previous phase "fall" into the next phase.
+The waterfall methodology is often visualized as a flow chart or Gantt chart.
+Each task cascades into the next step, and in a Gantt chart, you can see the previous phase "fall" into the next phase.

 6 phases of the waterfall project management methodology

-Any team can implement waterfall project management, but this methodology is most useful for processes that need to happen sequentially.
-If the project you’re working on has tasks that can be completed concurrently, try another framework, like the Agile methodology
+Any team can implement waterfall project management, but this methodology is most useful for processes that must proceed sequentially.
+If your project has tasks that can be completed concurrently, consider another approach, such as the Agile methodology.

-If you’re ready to get started with the waterfall methodology, follow these six steps:
+If you're ready to get started with waterfall, follow these six steps:

 1. Requirements phase

-A well-crafted requirements document serves as a roadmap for the entire project, ensuring that all stakeholders are on the same page.
+A well-crafted requirements document serves as a roadmap for the entire project, ensuring all stakeholders are aligned.

 2. System design phase

-In a software development process, the design phase is when the project team specifies what hardware the team will be using, and other detailed information such as programming languages, unit testing, and user interfaces.
-This phase of the waterfall methodology is key to ensuring that the software will meet the required functionality and performance metrics.
+During the design phase, the project team specifies hardware requirements, programming languages, unit testing approaches, and user interfaces.
+This phase ensures that the software meets the required functionality and performance metrics.

-Those team members developing using the waterfall method should document each step so the team can refer back to what was done as the project progresses.
+Document each step so the team can reference decisions as the project progresses.

 Read: How to write a software requirement document (with template)